 Well, here is the story from Jessie- brought home the wrong dog from the groomer, causing a Facebook messenger crash for at least 2 hours.

-My nan has a 4 years old great dane called Zeus, an outstanding looking dane, gentle and affectionate.
+My nan has a 4 years old great Dane called Zeus, an outstanding looking dane, gentle and affectionate.
 Zeus always has her special grooming visit before Christmas.
-So she will look great for when the family come visit nan on Christmas day, especially the grand kids, they adore Zeus.
+So she will look great for when the family comes to visit nan on Christmas day, especially the grandkids, they adore Zeus.

 Normally it is my dad’s honor to take Zeus to the family groomer, in Texas City.
 The groomer business recently changed management, things were somewhat chaotic in the groomer shop.
 Nonetheless, dad managed to drop Zeus off, a pat and a kiss to say goodbye.
 Dad had lunch with grandpa on that afternoon, so they both drove to pick up Zeus after lunch.
 Nan was happy and looking forward to Zeus coming home with her toenail polished, ear cleaned, bathed and a pretty complimentary pink bow around her neck which is Zeus’s signature color.

 So, it should be business as usual right?
 Oh, the drama just started.
 Christmas season, traffic was heavy.
 Dad was driving around a few times just to look for parking, yet no luck.
 So grandpa, blessed his soul, asked dad to wait in the car and he should go in to fetch Zeus.